CVS Health Corporation [CVS] – A riskier no matter how short-term sentiments looks

 Similarly, this company’s Receivables Turnover is 13.79 and its Total Asset Turnover is 1.21.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.62 and its Current Ratio is 0.94.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 0.98, which indicates that it is 4.97% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 39.65.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 0.98, which indicates that it is 5.15% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 28.04.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is CVS Health Corporation [CVS] a Reliable Buy?